Conditional logic: Premise semantics

-Premise (or ordering-source) semantics evaluates "if A then C" by keeping a maximal subset of background premises consistent with A and checking whether C follows.
-It captures context sensitivity and is equivalent (via theorems) to similarity-based ordering semantics.
+Premise (or ordering source) semantics evaluates "if A then C" by keeping a maximal subset of background premises consistent with A and checking whether C follows.
+It captures context sensitivity and is equivalent (via theorems) to similarity based ordering semantics.

 Probabilistic approaches

 Adams proposed that for simple (non-nested) indicatives the probability of "if A then B" equals the conditional probability $P(B\mid A)$.
 His consequence relation (preserving high probability) validates the KLM system P and rejects strengthening, transitivity, and contraposition.
 Lewis's triviality results show that identifying all conditional probabilities with probabilities of (possibly nested) conditionals collapses to trivial constraints; under Stalnaker semantics the probability of a conditional instead matches imaging on the antecedent, not Bayesian conditioning.
-Subsequent work explores product-space models and coherence-based previsions for compounds of conditionals.
+Subsequent work explores product space models and coherence based previsions for compounds of conditionals.

 Belief revision and the Ramsey test

 On the AGM model of belief revision, "if A then B" is accepted if and only if, after minimally revising a belief set by A, B is believed.
 This can be understood as a formal version of the Ramsey test.
-Combined with standard AGM postulates this yields a Gärdenfors-style triviality theorem, prompting proposals to weaken the postulates, restrict compounds, or replace revision with update/imaging.
+Combined with standard AGM postulates this yields a triviality theorem due to Gärdenfors, prompting proposals to weaken the postulates, restrict compounds, or replace revision with update/imaging.

 Relevance and difference-making

-Beyond topic-relevance in relevance logic, many theorists require that A make a (probabilistic or doxastic) difference to B for a conditional to be assertable or valid.
-This motivates confirmational scores (e.g., P(B|A) > P(B)) and connexive-style principles, often at the cost of rules like Right Weakening.
+Beyond topic relevance in relevance logic, many theorists require that A make a (probabilistic or doxastic) difference to B for a conditional to be assertable or valid.
+This motivates confirmational scores (e.g., P(B|A) > P(B)) and connexive logic principles, often at the cost of rules like Right Weakening.

-Interaction with modality and speech acts

-In many languages, if-clauses restrict the domain of (overt or covert) modals (e.g., "if A then must/possibly B"), explaining commutation effects between conditionals and modals.
-Dynamic/expressivist accounts derive incompatibilities such as "if A, might not B" versus "if A, B", and extend to conditional questions and imperatives.

-Controversial principles

-Several plausible-sounding schemas typically fail in modern conditional logics:
+Axiom systems

+Many conditional logics are given by Hilbert–style calculi extending classical propositional logic with a distinguished conditional connective $\mathbin{>}$.
+A typical system contains all propositional tautologies in the language with $\mathbin{>}$, is closed under modus ponens, and is further closed under some combination of structural rules and schematic principles for $\mathbin{>}$.
+This section summarizes some historically central systems and their axiomatizations.

+Core rules and schematic principles